FermedePommerieux/Shelly-script/README.md

 ## Events

-To trigger event it uses the funtion
+To trigger an event we use the following funtion:
 ```javascript
 Shelly.addEventHandler( function (eventMessage) {your code})
 ```